YsnElh/movies-app/README.md

 ### `Step 2: Create '.env' file`

-Create a new file in the project and name it '.env', open it and type:REACT_APP_MOVIES_API={YOUR API CODE HERE}
+Create a new file in the project and name it '.env', open it and type:
+REACT_APP_MOVIES_API={YOUR API CODE HERE}

 ### `Step 3: run the command 'npm i'`